MLO2001RB30/Subscription-Tracker/NODE_VERSION_FIX.md

 Expo SDK 53 is **officially compatible with Node.js 18 LTS and Node.js 20 LTS only**.
 Node v22 is too new and not yet supported.

+> [!IMPORTANT]
+> Running `npm install` or `npm start` inside `SubTrackDK/` now enforces this requirement.
+The `preinstall`/`prestart` checks will
+> exit with a clear error message if your local Node version is not 18.x or 20.x.
+Use one of the options below to switch versions
+> before retrying.

 ---

 ## Option 1: Use NVM (Recommended)